Alik Griffin

 • No comments

-Like most people, I love the beach, I love shooting there and I always love great ocean and beach pictures.
-I grew up with the beach and have spent a lot of time in the water.
-Hours a day surfing on summer break or between semesters.
-It's safe to say I've learned a thing or two about the ocean and the way it acts.
-I hope in this post to share several photography tips I've picked up when shooting pictures of the ocean.
+Like most people, I love the beach, I love shooting there, and I always love great ocean and beach pictures.
+I grew up on the beach and have spent a lot of time in the water—hours a day surfing on summer break or between semesters.
+It’s safe to say I’ve learned a thing or two about the ocean and its behavior.
+I hope to share several photography tips I’ve picked up when shooting pictures of the sea in this post.

 Shooting beach photography is one of the more difficult types of landscapes to capture.
-It’s dirty, wet, hard on your gear, hard on your body and can be dangerous.
-Lately I've been doing a lot of High Dynamic Range (HDR) at the beach.
-HDR photography is even more challenging because timing is everything when trying to capture over three shots which can take up to a minute to expose during purple hour.
+It’s dirty, wet, hard on your gear, hard on your body, and can be dangerous.
+Recently, I’ve been taking a lot of high-dynamic range (HDR) photos at the beach.
+HDR photography is even more challenging because timing is crucial when trying to capture multiple shots, which can take up to a minute to expose during the purple hour.

-I'm posting this topic as a page that I will continue to update with new tricks, tips and pictures of the ocean .
-I will continue to showcase more samples as I further expand, develop and grow with my own style of beach photography.
-I hope to share what I learn so other photographers can learn to get amazing results as I finally have. . .
+I’m posting this topic as a page that I will continue to update with new tricks, tips, and pictures of the ocean.
+I will continue to showcase more samples as I further expand, develop, and grow with my style of beach photography.
+I hope to share what I’ve learned so that other photographers can achieve amazing results as I have.
 Finally.

-Below are a list of photography tips and samples of some of my beach pictures.
-All of which are capture using simple HDR photography techniques.
+Below is a list of photography tips, along with some of my beach picture samples.
+All of which are captured using simple HDR photography techniques.

-This of course comes with a price tag.
-It's just a recommendation and this is because I’m always getting soaked when shooting near waves.
-You never know when a big one will comes out of nowhere consuming you in white wash.
-If you're not shooting near really calm waters, the waves will throw up a constant mist that collects on everything including your camera gear.
-So if you don’t have weather sealed gear, you should bring extra rags to wipe your gear clean.
-If you're also out on a boat and shooting pictures of the ocean of even on a fishing trip, there is a constant mist that will build up a film on your gear so again I recommend weather sealed gear.
+This, of course, comes with a price tag.
+It’s just a recommendation because I always get soaked when shooting near the waves.
+You never know when a big one will come out of nowhere, consuming you in whitewash.
+If you’re not shooting near really calm waters, the waves will throw up a constant mist that collects on everything, including your camera gear.
+So, if you don’t have weather-sealed gear, you should bring extra rags to clean your gear.
+If you’re also out on a boat, shooting pictures of the ocean, or even on a fishing trip, a constant mist will build up on your gear, so I recommend weather-sealed gear again.

 Use UV Filters

-When I photo landscapes I often set my aperture somewhere around an f16.
-I typically want everything in focus or as much as possible in focus.
-Especially with ultra wide angle lenses where objects in the corners like the sand or rocks can be a lot closer to your than your subject.
-Lately I’ve been finding that an f8 is usually fine and better optically anyway.
-The biggest reason not to shoot at too high an f-stop is because of all the mist and water that collects on the your front piece of glass.
-At a high f -stop you see every piece of dust or water stuck to the front of your lens and you'll get a lot of it near waves.
+When I take photos of landscapes, I often set my aperture to around f/16.
+I typically want everything in focus, or as much as possible, especially with ultra-wide-angle lenses, where objects in the corners, such as sand or rocks, can be a lot closer to you than your subject.
+Lately, I’ve found that an f8 is usually fine and better optically.
+The biggest reason not to shoot at too high an f-stop is that all the mist and water that collects on your front piece of glass.
+At a high f-stop, you see every piece of dust or water stuck to the front of your lens, and you’ll get a lot of it near waves.

 Use a Tripod

-This isn't a requirement for shooting better beach pictures, but it does open up your options.
-With a tripod you can shoot High Dynamic Range or HDR photos, Night Photography for just after the sunset, or Long Exposure photography to get that nice smooth looking water.
+This isn’t a requirement for shooting better beach pictures, but it does open up your options.
+With a tripod, you can shoot High Dynamic Range (HDR) photos, Night Photography for just after sunset, or Long Exposure photography to capture that nice, smooth-looking water.

 Subject Matter is Everything